davgordo/kafka-quarkus-reference/README.md

    `oc apply -f kafka/ -n kafka`

-## Running the Quarkus Application
+## Build and deploy the Quarkus Application

 1. Create a namespace for the load tester